fuankarion/Vision17/Lab12-FCN/readme.md

 - trainFCN.
 Sample routine for **finetuning** an FCN network, it will log train data to ./net/log.txt

 Additionally inside the directory ./net you will find 3 relevant resources
-- Fcn_alexnet.caffemodel: weights for the fully convolution mode  of Alexnet in pascal VOC
+- Model.txt: URL to download theweights for the base fully convolution model of Alexnet already trained in pascal VOC
 - Solver.prototxt: Overall training/fine-tuning configuration
 - trainVal.prototxt: Network descriptor